raspberrypilearning/infrared-bird-box/worksheet2.md

 sudo reboot
 ```

-Reload the Ustream channel URL on another PC, when the Raspberry Pi comes back up, and you should see the video feed.
+Reload the Ustream channel URL on another computer, when the Raspberry Pi boots back up, and you should see the video feed.
 Remember there will be about a 20 to 30 second delay on what you see.

 The screen session that we started automatically will be running as the **root** user so you can reconnect to it using the command below: